brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

         Returns the transformed version of ``x``.

 .. function:: logpdf(s::AbstractStochastic, transform::Bool=false)
+              logpdf(s::AbstractStochastic, x, transform::Bool=false)

     Evaluate the log-density function for a stochastic node.

     **Arguments**

-        * ``s`` : a stochastic node containing values at which to compute the log-density.
+        * ``s`` : a stochastic node for which to evaluate the log-density.
+        * ``x`` : value, of the same type and shape as the node value, at which to perform the evaluation.
+If not specified, the node value is used.
-        * ``transform`` : whether to evaluate the log-density on the link-transformed scale.
+        * ``transform`` : whether the evaluation is on the link-transformed scale.

     **Value**